 This report by Lord Justice Auld, published September 2001, is available here in full text, as archived by the National Archives.
 There is also a summary of the report.

 The Criminal Injuries Compensation Authority (CICA) is the executive agency of the Ministry of Justice which administers the Criminal Injuries Compensation Scheme in England, Scotland and Wales.
-Its pages on the GOV.UK portal site include the current, 2012 scheme, application forms, and (within “Transparency and freedom of information releases”) annual reports 1997 onwards.
+Its pages on the GOV.UK portal site include the current, 2012 scheme, application forms, and (within “Transparency and freedom of information releases”) the latest annual report.
 To access the current scheme, and a link to previous schemes, select “What we do”.

 The Criminal Procedure Rules (CrimPR) apply in all criminal trials in England and Wales.
 First introduced in 2005, they are now consolidated annually.
 The current rules, provided here in the Courts section of the Justice web portal, are operative from April 2019; they gather together rules previously contained in several dozen Statutory Instruments.
 Practitioners may access from the same page the full text of the rules, the Consolidated Criminal Practice Direction, prescribed forms and amendments to the Rules.